springsum/springsummer/ArchLinux/arch_linux_install2.md

 ```

 __Mount the file systems__
-Mount the file system on the root partition to /mnt, for example:
+ount the file system on the root partition to /mnt, for example:
 ```
 # mount /dev/vda2 /mnt
 ```